 It was good to witness at close quarters the communication between the players – Simone Pirri, Alice Poppleton (violins), Jacob Garside (viola da gamba) and Sergio Bucheli (theorbo) – and to hear their spirited interpretation of Bohemian Rhapsodies, as they titled their programme.

 Garside introduced their opening piece, by the French/Scottish composer Georg Muffat who moved to Prague when he couldn’t get a job in Paris.
 In this Sperantis Gaudia (1695) from his first Florilegium collection, intended for string orchestra, the composer included two viola sections but said in his performance notes that they were not necessary.
-So FIGO took him at his word and removed them, to no noticable detriment.
+So FIGO took him at his word and removed them, to no noticeable detriment.
 The Rondo section in particular was charming.

-In the second Sonata from middle Baroque composer Johann Heinrich Schmelzer’s Sonatae Unarum Fidium (1664), Pirri’s solo violin traversed elaborate and sparkling variations over a ground bass provided by the viola da gamba and theorbo, while a sonatina by the same composer gave Garside’s gamba the opportunity to play in imitative manner alongside the two violins.
+In the second Sonata from middle Baroque composer Johann Heinrich Schmelzer’s Sonata Unarum Fidium (1664), Pirri’s solo violin traversed elaborate and sparkling variations over a ground bass provided by the viola da gamba and theorbo, while a sonatina by the same composer gave Garside’s gamba the opportunity to play in an imitative manner alongside the two violins.

 FIGO’s programme showed the wide range of Bohemia Baroque music for strings, with two sonatas from Gottfried Finger’s 12 Sonatas for Diverse Instruments (1688) demonstrating the capacities and tonalities of the different instruments, including Buceli’s theorbo, its musical character well described by his teacher (so he told us) as a baritone banjo.